jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 the reality of such things.
 The fact that analytic
-philosophers cannot rigorously define entities such as "virtue" and "moral goodness" does not mean such things are not real and are not testable.
+philosophers cannot rigorously define entities such as "virtue" and "moral goodness" does not mean such things are not real.
 To Baha'is, these things are important, it is important to advance in the understanding of "spiritual things," and it will not do to simply throw up our hands and regard them as unknowable mysteries just because emperical material